kevintanu/simple-files/notes.md

 - btc -> altCoin, boomerCoin -> memeCoin/shitCoin -> btc
 - fdv: Fully Diluted Value, total worth or market cap of a cryptocurrency if the entire supply of tokens were in circulation.
 - market cap: total worth of crypto, not including vested token
+- always look at market cap, not coin value